 - I have a deep interest in the Classical texts of Chinese Medicine, which in my opinion, greatly enriches the quality of results that a practitioner is able to achieve for their patients.
 Without a study of the classic texts, much information is lost, and the practice of this form of medicine can be too superficial.

-- On a personal level, I have strong feelings about the integrity of the practice of medicine.
+- On a personal level, I have strong feelings about the integrity of the practice of medicine and healing.
 Some clinics that I’ve seen treat people like a means of making more money, by only having 15 minutes of contact time or less for each patient.
 In my opinion, that’s absolutely not enough time for anyone (no matter how skilled a practitioner they are) to formulate a good diagnosis.
 I’m very dedicated to practicing Chinese Medicine with integrity, putting the well being of my patients above all else, even if it comes at my own expense.

 So, that’s the story of how I became an acupuncturist.

-I think I’m doing a form of work that’s in line with my destiny in life, and I love nothing more than getting it right in clinic, and seeing patients experience improvements with their health and wellness.
+I think I’m doing a form of work that’s in line with my destiny in life, and I love nothing more than getting it right in clinic, and seeing patients experience great improvements with their health and wellness.

 – Scott Schauland,